 Coding

-In my experience, the lights work without errors without any coding.
+In my experience, the lights work without errors without any recoding.
 My experiences have been limited to 2000 model year E39 M5s, with the LCM IIIA.
-LCMII cars may require more.
-The LCM IIIA should have an option, visible in NCS Expert, called “LED TAILLIGHTS”.
-This should be set to active (aktiv) once the tail lights are changed.
+LCMII cars may require coding.
+The LCM IIIA should have an option visible in NCS Expert called “LED TAILLIGHTS”.
+This should be set to active (aktiv) once the new taillights are installed.

 European Style

-A neat thing about this Hella retrofit kit is that they are European style tails lights.
-In 2001, the US tail lights incorporated four vertically arranged LEDs on the far outer edges of the tail lights to comply with the new DOT standard.
-Europe never got these ill-fitting LEDs.
+A neat thing about this Hella retrofit kit is that they are European style taillights.
+In 2001, the US taillights incorporated four vertically arranged LEDs on the far outer edges of the lights to comply with a new DOT standard.
+Europe never got these out-of-place LEDs.

 02/2000 M5 with its original 2000 tail lights.